jacquessham/sfotraffic/Data/README.md

 	<li>sfopax_month.csv</li>
 	<li>Air_Traffic_Passenger_Statistics_2020.csv</li>
 	<li>Air_Traffic_Cargo_Statistics_2020.csv</li>
+	<li>Air_Traffic_Landings_Statistics_2020.csv</li>
 </ul>

 ## Original Data Set (For Part 1)
-The data set is an open source data set obtained from <a href="https://datasf.org/opendata/">Open SF</a>.
+The data set is an open source data set obtained from <a href="https://datasf.org/opendata/">Open SF</a> and the page about this data may be found in this <a href="https://data.sfgov.org/Transportation/Air-Traffic-Passenger-Statistics/rkru-6vcg">page</a>.
 Since this is the original data set used by Part 1, it does not have a ETL script. <i>Air_Traffic_Passenger_Statistics.csv</i> is used for Part 1.

 The data set consists of 12 columns,<br>
 the columns indicates the destination/origin with passenger counts the airline carry each month, and the price type and boarding area of the airlines.
 In the given period, there are 17,959 observations.